unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

- * Update [router.go](src/router.go) to forward to the admin site if applicable
-   * Setup static file server
+ * Make admin HTTP static file server secure!
  * Create HTTP reverse proxy
  * Apply HTTP proxy to forward rules
  * Create executable management system